City of Tallahassee Coin

 Evaluate and Update Tree Preservation and Planting Regulations

 Tree Preservation and Planting Regulations are found in Chapter 5 - Environmental Management of the Land Development Code.
-These regulations should support the goals of the Urban Forest Master Plan, and several efforts are under way to determine the appropriate revisions.
+These regulations should support the goals of the Urban Forest Master Plan, and several efforts have been completed since acceptance of the plan.

 • Tree Matrix: A panel of experts including local Landscape Architects, Horticulturists from local Extension offices, and leaders in the nursery industry met with City forestry and arboricultural staff from Planning, Growth Management, Parks, Community Beautification, Electric Utilities and Public Infrastructure to review and expand recommended tree species, resulting in the creation of a “Tree Matrix” describing allowable species for various uses to ensure planting of “the right tree in the right place.”